 This delicious fungus is generally thought to be foolproof as far as mushroom poisoning goes, so it is a good one for beginners.
 That is not to say it doesn’t have its look-alikes, however.
 Fortunately, they are not going to kill you.
 Polyporus umbellatus is edible, and I’ve only seen it once.
 I wish I’d known at the time it was edible, and supposedly good!
 Meripilus sumstinei is also edible, but may cause an upset stomach.

 Maitake is one of those mushrooms- like morels- that are known and loved around the world.
 It is, of course, delicious.
 There is some controversy, but the general consensus is that it possesses medicinal qualities.
 There are claims of immune-boosting and anti-cancer properties, blood sugar and cholesterol regulating effects, and more.
 The nature and extent of those claims is where the contention lies.
 What is not in question is its regular nutritional content, which includes Vitamin B, Iron, Copper, Magnesium, Potassium, fiber, and even protein.
-Since I am not a professional mycologist, herbalist, doctor, or nutrition scientist, I will decline to wade into controversy and leave it at that.
+Since I am not a professional mycologist, herbalist, doctor, or nutrition scientist, I will decline to wade into controversy.

 I think part of what makes a hen so attractive is the sheer mass possible in just one find- there can be quite a lot of mushroom.
 It is tempting to look at that lump of several pounds and see many meals unfolding before your eyes.
 Unfortunately, once you clean it up and cut off the stems, you often end up with much less than you thought.
 And believe me, you’ll want to cut the stems from the caps- they can be quite fibrous, and downright woody when large.